Gold parting

 Gold parting is the separating of gold from silver (and other metallic impurities).
 Gold and silver are often extracted from the same ores and are chemically similar and therefore difficult to separate.
 The alloy of gold and silver is called electrum.

 Contemporary technology

-Two technologies are dominant.
-They both start with relatively pure gold.
+Three technologies are dominant.
+The first two start with relatively pure gold, while the third start with alloys even when there is high silver content.